cilium/tetragon/docs/contributing/development/README.md

    - Describe the changes in the commit messages.
 Focus on answering the question why the change is required and document anything that might be unexpected.
    - If any description is required to understand your code changes, then those instructions should be code comments instead of statements in the commit description.
-   - For submitting PRs, all commits need be to signed off `(git commit -s)`.
-See the section [Developer's Cetificate of Origin](#developers-certificate-of-origin)
+   - For submitting PRs, all commits need to be signed off `(git commit -s)`.
+See the section [Developer's Certificate of Origin](#developers-certificate-of-origin)

 5. Make sure your changes meet the following criteria: